4GeeksAcademy/html-tutorial-exercises-course/exercises/14-video-tag/README.md

 ## 💡 Hint:

-+ Chrome requires the use of attribute: autoplay muted like this:
++ Chrome requires the use of the attribute: autoplay muted like this:

 ```html
 <video muted autoplay>